aleph2c/miros/docs/_sources/patterns.rst.txt

 .. image:: _static/reminder2.svg
     :align: center

-Here is the code for this design with highlights for the artificial events:
+Here is the code for this design with highlights for the :term:`artificial events<Artificial Event>`:

 .. code-block:: python
   :emphasize-lines: 8,9,26,27,53,60